The earth endures forever! ... Ecclesiastes 1:4

 "He laid the foundations of the earth, that it should not be removed for ever." - Psalm 104:5

-Consider this... why do the orthodox Jews still await their Messiah?
-Because they assumed that He would come as a king, and not a suffering servant.
-They were looking for a physical king to sit on a physical throne.
-Did they miss their Savior, the little miracle born in the stable in Bethlehem?
+Consider this... the orthodox Jews still await their Messiah's first coming, because they assumed that He would come as a king on a literal throne, to defeat their enemies.
+Did they miss their Savior, the miracle born in the stable in Bethlehem?
 Yes.
-And they're still waiting for Him to come the first time, because they didn't understand the nature of the 1st Coming, its purpose and its significance.
+And they're still waiting for Him to come the first time, because they didn't understand the nature of His 1st Coming, its purpose and its significance.

-Like these precious Jews, we are still looking for something that already happened.
+Futurists are not unlike these precious Jews, whose similar misconceptions have them waiting for something that already happened.

 readbible3.jpg

 Some people ask, "Why does it matter?
 How is this view important?"
 The number one reason, in my opinion, is this: Christians are becoming disillusioned with Christianity because of multiple failed predictions and the despair of postponement.
-They see clearly that Jesus said He'd return to the generation He left, and they see the time statements.
-Some Christians abandon the faith altogether, saying that if Jesus failed in this, is He really who He says He is?
-Preterism is the answer they're looking for!
+Many see clearly that Jesus said He'd return to the generation He left, and they see the imminent time statements.
+Unable to reconcile this with the modern postponement theory, some Christians struggle and even abandon the faith altogether!
+Preterism is the answer they're looking for.

-The second reason is this: If we interpret the Bible through today's news, and eagerly await doomsday signs which already happened between AD66-73, we are fueling the pessimism and misguided attempts to push the modern state of Israel into a future fulfillment of Biblical prophecy!
+The second reason is this: If we interpret the Bible through today's news, and eagerly await doomsday signs which already happened between AD66-70, we are fueling the pessimism and misguided attempts to push the modern state of Israel into a future fulfillment of Biblical prophecy!
+Should anyone perish for such a major misunderstanding?

 "And God said, (regarding the rainbow) This is the sign of the covenant that I set between me and you and every living soul that is with you, for everlasting generations." - Genesis 9:12